Home » Recipes Using Sourdough Starter » The Best Sourdough Banana Bread

 slice of banana bread with butter next to loaf and jar of sourdough stater

-You might be wondering what this bread tastes like.
-And I want to tell you – amazing!
+You might be wondering how sourdough discard affects the flavor of this bread tastes like.
+And I want to tell you – its amazing!
 My kids can’t get enough of this quick bread and are always asking for it.

 Sourdough banana bread doesn’t have a very strong sourdough tang, but just enough so to combine perfectly with the ginger and cinnamon.
 It helps deepen the flavor of the bread without being overwhelmingly sour.